AdobeDocs/journey-optimizer.sv-SE/help/using/personalization/functions/operators.md

 ### eller{#or}

-Funktionen `or` används för att skapa en logisk koppling.
+The `or` används för att skapa en logisk förskjutning.

 **Format**